matthewjrogers/rairtable/cran-comments.md

 ```
 As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this is likely due to a bug in MiKTeX and can be ignored.

-There is an additional NOTE that occurs across several platforms.
+There is an additional NOTE that occurs across multiple platforms.

 ```
 Possibly misspelled words in DESCRIPTION: